-A landmark of Arashiyama, the Togetsukyo bridge stretches 155m across the river known as the Hozu to the West and the Katsura to the East.
+A landmark of Kyoto’s famous Arashiyama area, the Togetsukyo Bridge stretches 155 m across the river known as the Hozu to the west and the Katsura to the east.

 - 268 m from Arashiyama Station

 - 0.7 km from Saga-Arashiyama Station